 Oatmeal milk is another that you can try for coffee to things like cereal or when making pancakes or waffles that will turn out without ruining the taste.
 Of course, the taste depends on the brand that you buy since I discovered oatmeal milk is not all the same.

-As important as food choices may be to protect your gut health, there are factors that also need attention to lower your risk of colon cancer like constantly being stressed or a sedentary lifestyle.
+As important as food choices may be to improve your gut health, there are factors that also need attention to lower your risk of colon cancer like constantly being stressed or a sedentary lifestyle.
 Thanks to this pandemic the normal stress many of us were under has been compounded by the uncertainty of our future to this infection whether worrying about getting Covid-19 symptoms or how to pay bills when your income has stopped.

 Though you still need to practice social distancing, taking a walk or exercising, dancing or doing some yoga or the slow, practiced movements and deep breathing associated with tai chi can help eliminate extra stress that could be harming your gut health.
 Regardless of the form of movement, activity is also wonderful for what it can do for body inflammation and pain improvement in your joints to your gut.

 Some people are at a greater risk due to their heredity to develop gut related problems such as colon cancer or Crohn’s disease.
-Even if you have genetic risk factors, taking this advice on ways to protect your gut health could keep you living a happier and possibly longer life.
+Even if you have genetic risk factors, taking this advice on ways to improve your gut health could keep you living a happier and possibly longer life.